ducdhm/jquery.niceform/README.md

-Jquery Form2 - plugin for validate and get/post data form to server
+Jquery Form2
 ===========
+Jquery plugin for validate and get/post data form to server

 License
 -----